 All elite levels receive a minimum of 500 elite qualifying miles for all flights under 500 miles in length, which helps folks flying shorter segments.
 Assuming you fly several shorter segments a year, this minimum mileage guarantee can certainly help you reach Platinum Pro status faster.
 We’ll value this at around $25 a flight for 3 flights, for a total of $75.

-Shorter hops like New York (JFK) to Baltimore, or Washington Reagan to Philadelphia are well under 500 miles.
-But even with actual flight distance under 500 miles, this benefit means you’ll still earn a minimum of 500 miles that count toward elite status (remember these are separate from miles that can be used for award ticket redemptions).
+Shorter hops like New York (JFK) to Baltimore (BWI) or Washington, D.C.
+(DCA) to Philadelphia (PHL) are well under 500 miles.
+But even with an actual flight distance under 500 miles, this benefit means you’ll still earn a minimum of 500 miles that count toward elite status (remember these are separate from miles that can be used for award ticket redemptions).

 For flyers who frequent shorter segments, this is a welcome benefit — trying to fly the 75,000 qualifying miles needed for Platinum Pro based on only 250-mile flights would be quite difficult!

 Hot Tip: Having the right credit card in your wallet can help you fast-track to Platinum Pro status.
 Read more in our guide to the best credit cards for airline elite status.